 We should start from a definition: behavioral biometrics is the discipline of study related to the measure of uniquely identifying and measurable patterns in human activities.

 Which are these identifying and measurable patterns?

-- Device focused behavioural signals: typing, mouse usage, handling, gait, velocity analysis, and device characteristics.
+- Device focused behavioral signals: typing, mouse usage, handling, gait, velocity analysis, and device characteristics.
 These elements focus on how the user physically interacts with a device, the service, and the features that distinguish that specific endpoint.

 - Contextual anomaly signals such as geo-location, Bluetooth, or WiFi networks: these elements characterize the environment where the user usually operates.

-- Service-related behavioural signals: the way and inhabits the user accesses the application.
+- Service-related behavioral signals: the way and inhabits the user accesses the application.
 Some examples could be the usual amount in a payment transaction, the day of the week or hour of the day the user usually operates, the functionality often accessed, etc.

-Our Behavioural Biometrics provides a powerful way to prevent identity-related fraud and malware-based or bot attacks and also an effective way to improve the security posture without disrupting users’ experience and without hardware requirements.
+Our Behavioral Biometrics provides a powerful way to prevent identity-related fraud and malware-based or bot attacks and also an effective way to improve the security posture without disrupting users’ experience and without hardware requirements.
 Machine learning is an essential element to extract and evaluate identifying multi-dimensional patterns from these features, and to provide a real-time evaluation.

-At XTN, we have designed our Cognitive Security Platform® that features Behavioural Biometrics as a central piece for our user-focused analysis.
+At XTN, we have designed our Cognitive Security Platform® that features Behavioral Biometrics as a central piece for our user-focused analysis.
 It allows us to continuously evaluate the anomalies in interacting with the service, allowing the required countermeasures to be dynamic, saving the user from unnecessary friction.
 We continuously develop smart solutions that are easy to use, impactful, and cost-effective.

 To schedule, a live demo of our technologies submit the following form.